Pluyaud-Marion/MarionPluyaud_12_30052022/README.md

-Ce repository a été réalisé dans le cadre d'un projet pour la formation Développeur d'application JavaScript | React - Openclassrooms
+This repo contains all the source code for project 12 of DA Javascript | React training - Openclassrooms

-# Projet 12 - Développez un tableau de bord d'analytics avec React
+# Project 12 - Build an analytics dashboard with React

-Développement d'un dashboard permettant aux utilisateurs de SportSee de suivre leurs activités physiques.

 # Technologies :